Saft23/Cryptocalculator/README.md

 To make sure you edit the corrent file, use "coin wallet e" and "coin expenses e" to edit the dotfiles.

+The guidelines regarding the API:
+Please limit requests to no more than 10 per minute.
+Endpoints update every 5 minutes.